hotpeppersec/cloudlab/docs/_source/03_github.rst

    :name: Set up GPG key and add to GitHub.
    :linenos:

-   root@cloudlab:~# gpg --default-new-key-algo rsa4096 --gen-key
+   user@devsecops:~# gpg --default-new-key-algo rsa4096 --gen-key
    public and secret key created and signed.
    Note that this key cannot be used for encryption.
 You may want to use the command "--edit-key" to generate a subkey for this purpose.